ibm-cloud-docs/discovery-data/document-status-webhook.md

 You can use the document status webhook feature to send a webhook event to your external application when the status of ingested documents becomes `available` or `failed`.
 The webhook event helps you to take the next action on indexed documents, without having to get the document status first through the [Get document details API](https://{DomainName}/apidocs/discovery-data#getdocument){: external}.

-[IBM Cloud Pak for Data]{: tag-cp4d} When you run {{site.data.keyword.discoveryshort}} in an air-gapped environment, you must connect to the external application through an HTTP proxy.
+[IBM Cloud Pak for Data]{: tag-cp4d} [IBM Software Hub]{: tag-teal} When you run {{site.data.keyword.discoveryshort}} in an air-gapped environment, you must connect to the external application through an HTTP proxy.
 For more information, see [Setting up HTTP proxy in air-gapped environments](/docs/discovery-data?topic=discovery-data-collection-types#sethttpproxyae).
 {: note}

 For using the document status webhook feature, do the following things: